 Of course, the first thing that you should do after a car accident is to seek medical help.
 But if you got into a minor car accident and you haven’t been seriously injured, you may want to preserve evidence that your vehicle was significantly damaged.
 This will help support the retelling of the accident to your insurance company, as it will prove that it happened as you described it.

 Here are the things you need to do right after a car accident:

-While it’s important to call emergency services, like an ambulance, in case of an accident, the immediate thing to do is to contact law enforcement.
-This is so an authority can survey the scene, take the involved parties’ statements, and interview witnesses and passers-by in an official capacity.
-This will be used to file an accident report, which will be very important for filing insurance claims or for taking the incident to court, as these will contain details deemed official.
+While it’s important to contact a metro Atlanta car accident lawyer for legal representation after a crash, there are a few things that come first: call emergency services, like an ambulance, in case of an accident, but the immediate thing to do is to contact law enforcement.
+This ensures an authority can survey the scene, take the involved parties’ statements.
+And interview witnesses and passers-by in an official capacity.
+This will be used to file an accident report.
+Which will be very important for filing insurance claims or for taking the incident to court, as these will contain details deemed official.
 It will also contain pertinent information, such as the weather, road conditions, and if there were any infractions of the law.

 It will also be helpful for you to talk to other people who were present at the scene, as they may have witnessed the accident.
 Getting their contact details will be useful, as your attorney can reach out to them for more information that will help you in your case.
 There are a lot of things that the witnesses might have seen that would be crucial in your testimony.

 Look for buildings surrounding the scene that may have security cameras.
 This could strengthen your case because it’s video footage of your accident.